Timothy Castagne: Leicester City

 On 3 September 2020, Castagne completed a move to Premier League club Leicester City on a 5-year deal.
 On 13 September 2020, he scored his first goal for Leicester City in a 3–0 win over West Bromwich Albion; hence, he became the fifth Belgian player to score on his Premier League debut, after Luc Nilis, Thomas Vermaelen, Christian Benteke and Leandro Trossard.

+Fulham

+On 29 August 2023, following Leicester's relegation to the Championship the previous season, Premier League side Fulham announced the signing of Castagne on a four-year contract, with an option for a further year, for an undisclosed fee, reported to be around £15 million.
+On 21 April 2024, he scored his first goal for Fulham in a 3–1 loss to Liverpool.

 International career

-Castagne made his Belgium national football team debut on 7 September 2018 in a friendly against Scotland, as a starter.
+Castagne made his international debut for Belgium on 7 September 2018 in a friendly against Scotland, as a starter.

 On 22 March 2019, he provided an assist for his now Leicester team mate Youri Tielemans in a 3–1 win against Russia in the UEFA Euro 2020 qualifiers.

 On 12 June 2021, in the 25th minute of Belgium's opening game of the UEFA Euro 2020 against Russia, he collided head-to-head with Daler Kuzyayev.
 Both had to be substituted.
 Castagne suffered a double eye-socket fracture and had to leave the tournament.